Airship: Kingdoms Adrift on Steam - User reviews, Price & Information

 Welcome to Suthseg!
 As the newly commissioned airship captain, forge a mercantile empire across the archipelago, until the great powers of Europa turn their attention toward it.
 Build up a fleet, chart trade routes, establish industries, and explore the frontier at your airship's helm!

-Airship: Kingdoms Adrift is a action, rpg and adventure game developed by Revolution Industry and published by Gamersky Games and indie.io.
+Airship: Kingdoms Adrift is a real time tactics, sandbox and pvp game developed by Revolution Industry and published by Gamersky Games and indie.io.

 Released on September 21st 2023 is available only on Windows in 3 languages: English, Simplified Chinese and Traditional Chinese.